Flying high with careers in aviation

 From the well-known roles of pilots, cabin crew and engineers, to lesser-known occupations in safety, compliance and air transport management, careers in the vast field of aviation are diverse, interesting and exciting.
 Careers in aviation require rigorous professionalism, as many roles impact people’s safety, as well as a curious mind, as the field is constantly evolving to address modern-day challenges.

-Members of the Centre for Air Transport Management and the National Flying Laboratory Centre (NFLC) at Cranfield University are keen to share their insights into the joys of these wide-ranging career opportunities.
-As Rob Harrison, Head of the NFLC, says, “Aviation remains one of the most exciting career options out there for young people!”
+Members of Cranfield University are keen to share their insights into the joys of these wide-ranging career opportunities.
+As Rob Harrison, Head of Cranfield University’s National Flying Laboratory Centre (NFLC), says, “Aviation remains one of the most exciting career options out there for young people!”

 Flying high